Imata Kabua

 Iroijlaplap Imata Jabro Kabua (20 May 1943 – 18 September 2019) was a Marshallese politician, who served as the President of the Marshall Islands from 14 January 1997 to 10 January 2000.
 He reigned as the Iroijlaplap of Kwajalein after the death of his cousin, Amata Kabua, in 1996 until his own death in 2019.

+Imata's close family and friends Kava Club.
+In 2007 Imata would meet with close family and friends to discuss politics and life in the Marshall Islands.
+Senators and other influential Marshallese foes would periodically join in to discuss their future.